openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/xledhome2_0_0.md

 switch off at the same time.
 If multichannel association is created the events are sent from motion sensor
 endpoint.

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: Ambient light

+Sensor: Luminescence

-This group supports 15 nodes.
+Association group 4 supports 15 nodes.

 ## Technical Information